 If you begin by denouncing capitalism, the problem of inequality becomes quite easy to fix as it is pretty obvious what governments have to do.
 They must use tax laws to take from the rich and give to the poor.

 Matters become slightly more complex if you begin instead by acknowledging that 'the degree of freedom enjoyed by the community' is very important, and if you therefore take 'the view that wherever possible people should make their own decisions about their lives.'
 That is where Frank Field begins his discussion of inequality in Britain, and that's a much more interesting starting point than the simplistic 'banish all the bankers' style of commentary you get these days.
 It introduces an element of nuance and maybe complexity into the discussion, because the very mention of freedom implies that it is not a simple matter of taxing rich people as much as possible and then distributing the spoils.

 The problem with freedom and capitalism and wealth creation is that some people remain poor, and then what?
 It's difficult to know what to do.
-Take from the rich and give to the poor, sure, that's the obvious solution, but pause for thought if doing so would undermine the very freedom that produced the wealth in the first place.
+The obvious solution is to take from the rich and give to the poor as demonstrated by the great hero Robin Hood, but pause for thought if doing so would undermine the very freedom that produced the wealth in the first place.
 You can see this playing out on a smaller scale with the Uber debate - people stridently calling for more and more regulation but then suddenly getting a bit confused about where to stop with all the regulation because they don't want Uber to actually be driven out of the market by too much regulation because then who will supply all the jobs?
 This is a typical example of the 'have your cake and eat it' theory of life.

 This is why even those committed to socialism and redistributive social justice would do well to think about the implications for freedom: